Frost-Phoenix/nixos-config/README.md

 runbg.sh
 </summary>

 **Description:** This script runs a provided command along with its arguments and detaches it from the terminal.
-Handy for launching apps from the command line without blocking it. <br>
+Handy for launching apps from the command line without blocking it.

 **Usage:** ```runbg <command> <arg1> <arg2> <...>```
 </details>